Variational structures beyond gradient flows: a macroscopic fluctuation-theory perspective: Formal connection with large deviations

 This large-deviation principle characterises the exponentially vanishing probability of paths starting from the fixed deterministic initial conditions which do not converge to the macroscopic path $(\rho,w)$.
 The function $\L$ is non-negative and its zero-cost flux corresponds to the macroscopic path, since for that path $\PP\super{n} \sim 1$.

-In what follows, we first focus on the classical technique for proving the aforementioned large-deviation statement, using which we motivate the tilted L-function introduced in Lemma~\ref{lem:preFIR}.
+In what follows, we first focus on the classical technique for proving the aforementioned large-deviation statement, which motivates the tilted L-function introduced in Lemma~\ref{lem:preFIR}.
 Consequently we motivate the Definition~\ref{def:I0} of the quasipotential via the large deviations of invariant measures, and the Definition~\ref{def:time-reversedL} of the reversed L-function using time-reversal.